-PRP FOR JOINT ARTHRITIS
+PRP JOINT TREATMENT for ARTHRITIS in KNEES

 PRP is a relatively painless, low-risk procedure that uses your own blood to stimulate growth in injured tissues.
 Recent evidence suggests that PRP may be an effective treatment in managing pain associated with knee osteoarthritis.
 Traditional methods of managing knee pain caused by osteoarthritis (OA) include anti-inflammatories, physical therapy, cortisone injections, and surgery.
 In the past decade, researchers have examined whether injections of platelet-rich plasma (PRP) can be used to manage OA of the knee.